FravBox/YagCCs/Thread Management/readme.md

 ## Make a sticky message

-Thread OPs & the mod role can use reactions or reply to any post with "stick" or "unstick" to make a message stick to the bottom of the thread.
+Thread OPs & the mod role can use reactions or reply to any post with "stick" to make a message stick to the bottom of the thread.
+Unreacting to the original message will unstick the message.
+Replying "unstick" to either the original message or the current stuck message will unstick it.
 (This was added since thread pins are nearly impossible to find on mobile)
 *Note: Sticky messages will work with text & embeds, but not buttons or menus.*